Amtliche Vorführung

 2. sie/sie/ihr → Refers exclusively to female persons or female-identifying entities

-3. es/es/ihm → Refers to inanimate objects, abstract concepts, or entities without natural gender
+3. es/es/ihm → Refers to inanimate objects, abstract concepts, or other non-person entities without natural gender

 Examples: